Fifth encirclement campaign against the Jiangxi Soviet: Final Phase

 Captured Red Army soldiers, many of them teenagers, held as prisoners of war.
-In accordance with "Reorganisation Policies (編遣制度)", large number of POW from the Red Army were forcibly conscripted into poorly treated irregular troops.
+In accordance with "Reorganisation Policies (編遣制度)", large numbers of POWs from the Red Army were forcibly conscripted into poorly treated irregular troops.

 Following the capture of Guangchang, the NRA advanced further into the Jiangxi Soviet.
 Red Army forces mounted rearguard actions at Gaohunao (高虎腦) and Wannian Pavilion (萬年亭), but were unable to halt the Nationalist advance.
 By October 1934, worsening military conditions forced the Communists to abandon their base in Jiangxi.

 In early July 1934, the Communist leadership—still led by the three-man committee of Bo Gu, Zhou Enlai, and Otto Braun—divided the main Red Army into six separate groups.
 On 5 August, nine Nationalist divisions launched renewed offensives from fortified positions, seizing areas north of Yiqian (驛前鎮) and surrounding regions.
 By late September, the Jiangxi Soviet was reduced to a few scattered areas including Ruijin, Huichang, Xingguo, Ningdu, Shicheng, Ninghua, and Changting.

 In October 1934, Chiang Kai-shek flew to Lushan to secretly convene a high-level military conference with provincial commanders from five regions.
 There, the Iron Bucket Encirclement (鐵桶合圍) plan was adopted, aimed at achieving the total annihilation of the Central Red Army.
 Under this strategy, half a million Nationalist troops would coordinate a multi-front encirclement of the Communist stronghold centred on Ruijin, Huichang, Yudu, and Xingguo.

 The plan envisioned a tightening siege over a 150-kilometre radius, to be completed within months.
 Before the blockade was sealed, twelve divisions were instructed to skirmish with the Red Army to delay and mislead them.
 Once the encirclement was complete, these divisions would withdraw to prevent any leakage of information and sever supply routes.
 According to the plan, for every 0.5 kilometres of advance toward Juichin, one layer of barbed wire was to be installed, and every 5 kilometres a blockhouse line would be constructed.
 In total, over 300 layers of barbed wire and 30 lines of blockhouses were projected.
 Up to 1,000 American 10-ton trucks stationed in Nanchang were placed on standby to rapidly deploy reserves and prevent any breakout.